marcomarino123/magnopy/docs/source/contribute/index.rst

 ----------------

 * Once the pull request is submitted, the code will be reviewed.
   If there are any comments, please fix them.
-You can push the changes to the same branch and they will be added to the pull request automatically.
+You can make the changes locally, commit them and push to the same branch of :ref:`origin <contribute_origin-upstream_origin>` repository and they will be added to the pull request automatically.
 * Once the pull request is approved, it will be merged to the `main <https://github.com/magnopy/magnopy>`_ branch.